thaustein/laxar/docs/manuals/widgets_and_activities.md

 ```

-We can see that a widget controller works just like any other AngularJS controller.
+We can see that a widget controller in LaxarJS works just like any other AngularJS controller.
 Of course things will get more interesting once you use the event bus to receive shopping cart contents from somewhere else, or to signal that an order should be placed.

 ### Creating a Template

-The task of creating a template will provide our widget with an appearance on screen.
+The purpose of creating an HTML template is to provide your widget with an appearance on the screen.
-For anyone familiar with bootstrap and AngularJS, most of this should not be a surprise:
+For anyone familiar with Bootstrap and AngularJS, most of this should not be a surprise:

 ```HTML